 Unlike primary lactase deficiency, secondary lactase deficiency is not uncommon and occurs when the cells of the mucosal brush border in the small intestines are damaged from bacterial infections such as Rotavirus or Clostridium or a high parasitic load in the intestines – specifically from threadworms, large roundworms or Giardia.

-Diagnosis of lactose intolerance can be made based on clinical signs, or more definitively by administering an oral lactose tolerance test to assess whether lactase activity is present or not.
+Diagnosis of lactose intolerance can be made based on clinical signs or, more definitively, by administering an oral lactose tolerance test to assess whether lactase activity is present or not.
 This test requires a lengthy fast, followed by blood samples being taken at 30-minute intervals for 3-4 hours after dosing.
 Another option is to orally administer an exogenous lactase enzyme and observe if the foal’s symptoms lessen.

 Exogenous lactase enzymes are synthesized from fungi or yeasts and are available in various forms of gels, liquids, capsules, or tablets.
-Tablets can be crushed, mixed with yogurt and syringed into the foal – this is usually accepted well by the foal.
-In many cases when exogenous lactase enzymes are administered orally, the foal’s condition can improve dramatically, especially if the lactase deficiency was triggered by viral, bacterial, or protozoal diarrheal disease which is also being treated.
+Tablets can be crushed, mixed with yogurt, and syringed into the foal – this is usually accepted well by the foal.
+In many cases, when exogenous lactase enzymes are administered orally, the foal’s condition can improve dramatically, especially if the lactase deficiency was triggered by a viral, bacterial, or protozoal diarrheal disease that is also being treated.
 In rare cases feeding a soy-based, non-lactose-containing foal milk replacer, along with early weaning and the introduction of small amounts of high-quality hay or grain to help meet energy needs, may be necessary for foals that do not respond favorably to other treatments.

 Foal Diarrhea: Established and Postulated Causes, Prevention, Diagnostics, and Treatments.
 Olimpo Oliver-Espinosa, DVM, MSc, DVSc.
 2018.